In Sardinia, a long-kept Italian pasta secret is now up for grabs

 “We have to pull, right?” asked one of the attendees.
 Then she promptly added: “As if we were pulling our husbands’ necks?”
 Laughter erupted as other participants struggled to get to their third round of pulling without breaking the dough.

-“You always end up saying that, eh!” responded the scorned husband who stood behind her.
+“You always end up saying that, eh!” said the scorned husband who stood behind her.

 For hours, the women tried, some reaching the coveted eighth pull, while others struggled to get to the fourth.
-Selis went from table to table, touching the dough, adding water, sprinkling flour, showing them how to hold the dough, pull it and get the hair-thin strings.
+Selis went from table to table, touching the dough, adding water, sprinkling flour, showing them how to hold it, pull it and get the hair-thin strings.

 “It’s not easy, but it’s not impossible,” she said.
 She believes it’s not enough to know the recipe to make su filindeu; daily practice, for years, is key.
 She has been making su filindeu for 45 years and thinks that, after some time, the pasta’s texture and width reflects the maker’s personality.
 “When my sister and I make it together, her dough is softer, while mine is dryer.
 It’s in my temperament to make it that way.”